-Students are actively engaged in this assessment process where they monitor their own learning, use assessment feedback from the teacher, self and peers to determine next steps and set individual learning goals.
+CIS considers assessment as an ongoing process aimed at understanding and improving students learning.
+Evidence of student learning is collected, over time from observations, conversations and students’ work.
+Students are actively engaged in the assessment process where they monitor their own learning, use assessment feedback from the teacher, self and peers to determine next steps and set individual learning goals.

 This continuous process is used to determine where students are in their learning, where they need to go and how best to get there.

 School philosophy and objectives

 In our school we emphasize the child’s growth and development as a total person.
 This implies a constant awareness that each child is developing physically, emotionally and socially, as well as intellectually.
 This awareness allows children to take the lead in the learning process based on the unique needs of each child’s particular stage of development.
 The main objectives of Contofield International School are: